Corona Research at the HCHE

 Continue reading here.

-Willingness to get vaccinated against COVID-19 by knowledge about the pandemic
+Willingness to get vaccinated in Germany by knowledge about the pandemic